btcid/indodax-official-api-docs/INDODAX-TradeAPI-2.md

 > ℹ️ **Notes**
 >
 > - Crypto withdrawal requires additional security with Wallet Address & Username Whitelisting (see <#permission-scope>)
+> - Please note that after users regenerate API keys, coin withdrawals via API will only be available after 24 hours.
+During that period, users can still make coin withdrawals via website and mobile app.
 > - Exchanges use memo for accepting deposits for certain assets.
 For example: Destination Tag (for Ripple), Message (for NXT), Memo (for BitShares).
 > - The parameter `withdrawUsername` is mandatory when `withdrawMethod=username`.